ShangyongShi/shangyongshi.github.io/index.md

 <img src="/images/ssy.jpg" class="floatpic">

 I am **Shangyong Shi (Sherry, 施尚永)**, a PhD student working with Dr. Guosheng Liu at Florida State University.
-I am the Pim Fellow in the Department of Earth and Planetary Sciences for year 2024 at Johns Hopkins University.
+I am the Pim Fellow in the Department of Earth and Planetary Sciences for year 2024 at Johns Hopkins University, working with Dr. Benjamin Zaitchik.

-I am interested in **satellite remote sensing, hydrometeorology and snow hydrology.**
+I am interested in **satellite remote sensing, hydrometeorolog, snow hydrology, and climate change.**

 <br>